Brandon McManus

-Brandon Tyler McManus (born July 25, 1991) is an American football placekicker for the Denver Broncos of the National Football League (NFL).
-He was a member of their Super Bowl 50 championship team, beating the Carolina Panthers, and as of 2022, the last remaining member of the Super Bowl team on the Broncos' roster.
-He played college football at Temple and was signed by the Indianapolis Colts as an undrafted free agent in 2013.
-McManus has also been a member of the New York Giants.
+Brandon Tyler McManus (born July 25, 1991) is an American professional football kicker for the Green Bay Packers of the National Football League (NFL).
+He was a member of the Denver Broncos and their Super Bowl 50 championship team.
+He played college football for the Temple Owls and was signed by the Indianapolis Colts as an undrafted free agent in 2013.
+McManus has also been a member of the New York Giants, Jacksonville Jaguars, and Washington Commanders.

 College career

 McManus holds the Temple career records for points scored (338), field goals made (60), field goals attempted (83), and punting average (45.3).
 As a senior in 2012, he earned All-Big East first-team honors after leading the team in scoring (74) on 14-of-17 field goals and 32-of-33 extra points.
 He averaged 45.1 yards per punt, pinned 17 punts inside the 20-yard line and had a long kick of 68 yards.
 McManus handled kickoff duties as well and recorded 40 touchbacks on 56 total kickoffs.